zerrymore/AutoSM/README.md

 LLM-Aided Automatic Modelling for Security Protocol Verification
 ===

-This repository corresponds to the artifact of our ICSE submission and consists of three main components:
+This repository corresponds to the artifact of our `ICSE 2025` and consists of three main components:

 - A new benchmark containing 18 protocol cases for evaluation.
 - A self-contained tool with a web frontend.